ucdavisdatalab/workshop_intro_to_remote_computing/_sources/chapters/03_environment-setup.md

 environment.
 :::

-Let's install two file search tools, `ripgrep` and `fd`, in the `utils` environment.
-The `ripgrep` tool searches text within files, while the `fd` tool searches for files by name.
+Let's install two file search tools, ripgrep and `fd`, in the `utils` environment.
+The ripgrep (`rg`) tool searches text within files, while the `fd` tool searches for files by name.
 You can use the `install` subcommand to install packages.
 The default is to install packages into the active environment.
 You can list any number of packages after `install`.
-For instance, to install `ripgrep` and `fd`:
+For instance, to install ripgrep and `fd`:

 ```sh
 micromamba install ripgrep fd